cesanta/elk/README.md

 The imported C function must satisfy the following requirements:

 - A function must have maximum 6 parameters
-- C `double` parameters could be only 1st ot 2nd.
+- C `double` parameters could be only 1st or 2nd.
 For example, function `void foo(double x, double y, struct bar *)` could be imported, but `void foo(struct bar *, double x, double y)` could not
 - C++ functions must be declared as `extern "C"`